Skip to content

 molds

-3. Pour the mixture into your molds, remove bubbles with a mixting stick. <br>
+* Pour the mixture into your molds and remove bubbles with a mixing stick.

-5. Adding pigments (optional): If you want to color the silicone, mix up to 2 % pigment (relative to the total weight of A + B).
-Add the pigment first to one component (e.g., Part A), mix well, then add Part B and mix gently. <br>
+* Adding pigments (optional): If you want to color the silicone, mix up to 2% pigment (relative to the total weight of A + B).
+Add the pigment first to one component (e.g. Part A), mix well, then add Part B and mix gently.

-6. Adding fabric (optional): use your smooth mold (like the closing part), pour a first thin layer of silicone into the mold.
+• Adding fabric (optional): Use your smooth mold (like the closing part), pour a first thin layer of silicone into the mold.
 Place the fabric on top and cover it with a second layer of silicone.
-The embedded fabric enhances flexibility and control over the silicone’s movement and behavior. <br>
+The embedded fabric enhances flexibility and control over the silicone’s movement and behavior.

-Note: even after waiting more than 4 hours and using a dehydrator, the molds took some days to fully cure.
-In some cases, they were still not ready — for example, the one containing a mesh.
+Even after waiting over 4 hours and using a dehydrator, some molds took several days to fully cure.
+In some cases, like the one containing a mesh, they did not dry at all.

 Controlling the components with Arduino UNO

-The idea for this part, it was to inflate the components created above usign an air pump connected to Arduino.
-We replicated the configuration developed by Louise Massacrier at Le Textile Lab, using a circuit created during Wearable Week.
+In this part, I explored the possibility of inflating the silicone components created earlier using an air pump controlled by an Arduino Uno.
+I replicated the configuration developed by Louise Massacrier at Le Textile Lab, based on a circuit created during Wearable Week.

 The circuit included: